INTERVIEWQuestions & Answers

 Phosphenism is not meant to coalesce with sectarian movements.
 So, let’s be very clear on this point, we never claimed that the fixations of the sun could have any effect allowing us to stop feeding.
 Going from “mental energy” to “nutrients, vitamins, calories” is a big gap in patascience.

-In this TV show, we saw, for exmaple, a man who fed with wolves and practitioner of Toumo, which is the art of resisting the cold with special breathing exercises.
-Yet another who resists extreme heat conditions without drinking almost anything.
-The show: “Stan Lee and the Super Humans” also made it possible to discover various wonders.
+In this TV show, one can saw, for example, a practitioner of “Toumo”, which is the art of resisting the cold with special breathing exercises.
+Yet, another who resists extreme heat conditions without drinking almost anything.
+The show ““Stan Lee & the Super Humans” also made it possible to discover various wonders.

-In the field of martial arts it is also shown sometimes amazing faculties on energy and various martial practices of the body of steel.
+In the field of martial arts, it is also shown sometimes amazing faculties of energy and various martial practices of the body of steel.
 This does not mean that everyone can do this.
-Some people are hyperlaxed, others have exceptional natural physical strength.
+Some people are hyperlaxed and some others have exceptional natural physical strength.
 This does not imply that these rare cases are reproducible.

 A.: Don’t make me say what I didn’t say.
-I’m trying to make you understand that we don’t know everything about the human mind and body, the universe, the living species.
+I’m trying to make you understand that we don’t know everything about the human mind and body, the universe, and the living species.
 For example, there are natural healings of serious and deadly diseases, what some people call secular miracles.

-But we are talking about people who are unaware of this scientific fact, who can tell in good faith about their healing and believe that they have found the key to beat cancer.
+But we are talking about people who are unaware of this scientific fact, who can tell in good faith about their healing, and who believe that they have found the key to beating cancer.
 Others do this just for commercial gain or religious interest.

 Science now allows us to better understand these practices and their biological repercussions.
 We know that long fasting can lead to serious consequences for the individual.
 Therefore, I personally consider it harmful to make promises that are very dangerous and of no use on the spiritual level.
 I would never advise people studying Phosphenism to engage in such practices which are ultimately of no spiritual use, at least in my personal view.

 Q.: Yes, indeed, one must be careful not to raise false hopes.
 If you search you will see that some of these practices in their extremes have produced deaths.
-And here I am not talking about the danger of solar retinopathy, we are in the danger of endangering the lives of others which is a criminal offense.
+And here I am not talking about the danger of solar retinopathy.
+One is in danger of endangering the lives of others which is a criminal offense.

 The Buddha himself renounced asceticism and chose the Middle Way.

 But this is about belief and I do not interfere with people’s beliefs.
 Individuals are free with their lives, some do extreme sports that are very dangerous, what more can I tell you?
 Everything is debatable.
-It is not because we are also in spirituality that we should do as others do.
-There are exceptional beings but that does not imply that all of us are capable of doing what they do.
+It is not because one is also involved in spirituality that one should do as others do.
+There are exceptional beings but that does not imply that the rest of us are capable of doing what they do.